Google Spreadsheets SUM Function Overview

 - Click on cell A7 - the location where the results of the function will be displayed

-- Drag select cells A1 to A6 in the spreadsheet to enter this range as the function's argument
+- Highlight cells A1 and A6 to enter this range of data as the function's argument

 - Press the ENTER key on the keyboard

-- The number " 895 " should appear in the cell A7, this is the sum of the numbers entered in cells A1 to A6
+- The number 622 should appear in the cell A7, which is the total for the numbers entered into cells A1 to A6

-- When you click on cell A7 the complete function =SUM ( A1:A6 ) appears in the formula bar above the worksheet
+- Click on cell A7 and the complete function = SUM (A1 : A6) appears in the formula bar above the worksheet